 What Does First-Year TCO Actually Look Like?

-For a 1,000-employee company deploying the full HCM suite, first-year total cost of ownership runs between $250,000 and $500,000, based on data from Corma and OutSail (2025).
-Here's how that breaks down:
+A 1,000-employee company deploying the full HCM suite faces first-year total cost of ownership between $250,000 and $500,000, based on data from Corma and OutSail (2025).
+Here’s how that breaks down:

 First-Year TCO: 1,000-Employee Company (Full Suite)